Hybrid symmetry class topological insulators: Abstract

-\section{Abstract}
+\section{{Abstract}}

-Traditional topological materials belong to different Altland-Zirnbauer symmetry classes (AZSCs) depending on their non-spatial symmetries.
-Here we introduce the notion of hybrid symmetry class topological insulators (HSCTIs): A fusion of two different AZSC topological insulators (TIs) such that they occupy orthogonal Cartesian hyperplanes and their universal massive Dirac Hamiltonian mutually anticommute.
-The boundaries of HSCTIs can also harbor TIs, typically affiliated with an AZSC different from the parent ones.
-As such, a fusion between planar quantum spin Hall and vertical Su-Schrieffer-Heeger insulators gives birth to a three-dimensional HSCTI, accommodating quantum anomalous Hall insulators and quantized Hall conductivity on the top and bottom surfaces.
-We extend this construction to encompass crystalline HSCTI and topological superconductors, and beyond three dimensions.
-Possible (meta)material platforms to harness HSCTIs are discussed.
+\boldmath\textbf{ Traditional topological materials belong to different Altland-Zirnbauer symmetry classes (AZSCs) depending on their non-spatial symmetries.
+Here we introduce the notion of hybrid symmetry class topological insulators (HSCTIs): A fusion of two different AZSC topological insulators (TIs) such that they occupy orthogonal Cartesian hyperplanes and their universal massive Dirac Hamiltonian mutually anticommute, a mathematical procedure we name hybridization.
+The boundaries of HSCTIs can also harbor TIs, typically affiliated with an AZSC that is different from the ones for the parent two TIs.
+As such, a fusion or hybridization between planar class AII quantum spin Hall and vertical class BDI Su-Schrieffer-Heeger insulators gives birth to a three-dimensional class A HSCTI, accommodating quantum anomalous Hall insulators (class A) of opposite Chern numbers and quantized Hall conductivity of opposite signs on the top and bottom surfaces.
+Such a response is shown to be stable against weak disorder.
+We extend this construction to encompass crystalline HSCTI and topological superconductors (featuring half-quantized thermal Hall conductivity of opposite sings on the top and bottom surfaces), and beyond three spatial dimensions.
+Non-trivial responses of three-dimensional HSCTIs to crystal defects (namely edge dislocations) in terms of mid-gap bound states at zero energy around its core only on the top and bottom surfaces are presented.
+Possible (meta)material platforms to harness and engineer HSCTIs are discussed. }